 The thought of travelling to unfamiliar places and the complex rules surrounding overseas travel may be deterring you from planning a holiday and also causing additional stress and anxiety.

-Because of this, we thought it would be helpful to put together a few tips and suggestions including support re finding find own staycation, (whether that be in your own garden, town, country) through to venturing overseas.
+Because of this, we thought it would be helpful to put together a few tips and suggestions including support, finding your own staycation, (whether that be in your own garden, town, country) through to venturing overseas.
 Along with the tips below, we also have online anxiety support groups that offer a safe space for people to share experiences, fears and worries with others in a supportive environment.
 They provide an opportunity to enable you to find ways to manage anxiety, stress and/or anxiety-based depression through sharing coping strategies with other group members, and provide a useful additional forum for sharing travel-related anxieties.

 Top tips: